stuartjnelson/badger-accordion/README.md

 ## The Idea
  - To make an accessible, animated, accordion with an extensible API
  - Make it using just plain vanilla JS
- - Ensure that it has just plain simple css
+ - Ensure that it has just plain simple css.
+Enough to get it to work.
+Not too much that you have to spend ages overwriting it.

 ## Basic Setup